rsnpj/notes-site/notes/Year_1/Computer_Systems/Digital_Electronics_and_Machine_Architecture/CPU_Architecture.md

 -   **Arithmetic/Logic Unit** - "the calculator"

 -   **Buses** - bundles of tiny wires that carry data between components.
-The three most important buses are the address,data and control buses
+The three most important buses are the address, data and control buses

 -   **Control Unit** - Responsible for directing the flow of